Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

   - type: two column
     text: |
-      You can build your email with these basic components, but don't feel you are limited with the items in the list.
+      You can create an email template with these basic components.
+If there is something that's not defined here, feel free to contact Linda Tsai (linda.tsai@pearson.com).

-      1. __Logo__
+      1. __Logo__lllll

-      2. __Greetings__
+      2. __Greeting__

       3. __Heading__ is a line of text that explains what the email is about.